 - When air is moved through your mouth the "egg" space remains open.

-- Sing a part of your favorite song finding the openness of the yawn and imagining the golf ball or egg space in the back of your throat.
+- Sing a section of your favorite song, finding the openness of the yawn, and imagining the golf ball or egg space in the back of your throat.

 Don't Forget The Water

 Singers require more water than non-singers.
 This is because the throat must be moist during singing.
 This includes practice and rehearsal time too.
 Be sure your water is room-temperature.
 Cold drinks will restrict your vocal chords and this is the last thing you want to happen.
 Singers must keep the throat moist during practice, rehearsal and performance.

 Avoid anything that may cause dryness to your throat.
 This includes medications and anti-histamines.
 Of course smoking, caffeine and alcohol is a strict no-no.